thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 If you do not specify one, it defaults to either your PAUSE ID (if you have one configured elsewhere) or your current username.

+- norecurse = 0|1

+If true, prevents Pinto from recursively importing all the distributions required to satisfy the prerequisites for the distribution you are adding.
+Default is false.

 # SUPPORT

 ## Perldoc